ensi-platform/elc/README.md

 * describe sets of services for different cases (testing, development, monitoring)
 * use containerized development tools

+## Installation

+Download binary from releases page and place it to `/usr/local/bin` with name `elc`.

 ## How to use

 Make a workspace config file, which contains: